 Primary medical qualification (PMQ) If you hold full registration with us, you do not need to submit your PMQ as we saw it when we assessed your application for registration.
 If you do not hold registration, you will need to have your primary medical qualification independently verified by ECFMG before we can grant you full registration with a licence to practise.
 You can find out more about primary source verification on our website.
 You only need to get your primary medical qualification verified by ECFMG.
 The rest of your evidence should be verified in line with our guidance .
 Specialist medical qualification(s) Please provide an authenticated copy of any specialist medical qualifications you hold.
-Applicants must provide evidence of success in the Fellowship of the Royal College of Pathologists (FRCPath) by examination (Information can be found on the college website ) or equivalent.
-Applicants in possession of FRCPath do not need to provide the original or authenticated certificate.
+Evidence of success in the Fellowship of the Royal College of Pathologists (FRCPath) by examination or in the European Fellowship in Neuropathology Applicants in possession of FRCPath do not need to provide the original or authenticated certificate.
 This will be checked directly by the Royal College of Pathologists.
-If evidence of another specialist qualification is being provided, it must be supported by original or authenticated certificates and the curriculum/syllabi or standards for its award.
-Applicants without such evidence will need to submit very robust and clear alternative evidence that they have been assessed to an appropriate level in their specialty if the Board is to be satisfied of equivalence to CCT standards.
-There are no qualifications from outside Europe that enable automatic entry to the Specialist Register in any specialty.
-An evaluation is made based on an applicants whole career and therefore two applicants with the same qualifications but different training and/or experience may not receive the same decision.
+If evidence of another specialist qualification is being provided, it must be supported by authenticated certificates and the curriculum/syllabi or standards for its award.
+Applicants without such evidence will need to submit very robust and clear alternative evidence that they have been assessed to an appropriate level in their specialty to demonstrate equivalence.
+There is no qualification that enables automatic entry to the Specialist Register in any specialty.
+An evaluation is made based on an applicant's whole career and therefore two applicants with the same qualifications but different training and/or experience may not receive the same decision.
 Please list unsuccessful attempts at examinations (where you have not subsequently been successful) in the application form.